Preserve more of

 Example strategy

-This is what your plan looks like.
+This is what your roadmap looks like.

 CPA-Led StrategyEligible